How to use Maslow’s pyramid to define a strategy of communication to reach gamers?

 The opinions and comments left by the game community have several impacts.
 Indeed, they influence the overall rating of the game, visible on the shop.
 Comments in forums or reviews left by players also affect the decisions of interested players… this is the principle of word-of-mouth marketing.

 The customer relationship at this level is crucial and must aim to establish a relationship of trust with the users of your game.
 Respond as positively as possible to any comments or questions from your community.
 This relationship of trust desired by the video gamer must be understood and embraced by the studio.
-Whether by e-mail, chat, forum, social networks, having a human contact point is reassuring and creates a link of trust.
+Whether by e-mail, chat, forum, or social networks, having a human contact point is reassuring and creates a link of trust.

 It is an important issue at any phase of a project and becomes the main communication axis during a fundraising campaign (Ulule, Kickstarter) for example.